rust-stuco/lectures/week8/ownership_p2.md

 # Fixing a Safe Program

 **Issue:** Single place `v` represents _all_ indices
-* Borrow checker does not see each index as a different places
+* Borrow checker does not see each index as a different place
 * Borrow checker can't know it's safe, but we do

 <!--Speaker note: -->